Building in a Self-Contained Environment

 box when it has changed.

-Building an image with the boxbuild
+Building an image with the boxbuild command is similar to building with

-command.
+the build command.
 The plugin validates the given command call with the

-command.
-Thus one part of the boxbuild
+capabilities of the build command.
+Thus one part of the boxbuild command

-is exactly the same as with the build
+is exactly the same as with the build command.
+The separation between

-options is done using the --
+boxbuild and build options is done using the -- separator.
+The following

-example shows how to build an example from the kiwi-descriptions
+example shows how to build an example from the kiwi-descriptions repo:

 $ git clone https://github.com/OSInside/kiwi-descriptions.git